skarllot/azure-keyvault-reference/README.md

 ## Features
 * Seamless integration of Azure Key Vault references with `IConfiguration`
-* Easy retrieval of secrets and configuration settings from Azure Key Vault
+* Easy retrieval of secrets from configuration using Azure Key Vault references
 * Support for parsing Azure Key Vault references from strings

 ## NuGet Packages